-The size, shape and versatility of playing styles of the Crescent acoustic guitar makes it an excellent starting instrument choice.
+The size, shape, and versatility of playing styles of the Crescent acoustic guitar make it an excellent starting instrument choice.
 Not only does the price excite beginning players that aren’t sure if they want to jump off that cliff into the musical abyss, but the versatility of playing styles literally appeals to every budding musician out there.

 Everything in this package is geared for the beginning player.

 The Crescent MG38-CF 38″ Acoustic Guitar Starter Package has everything that a beginning guitar player could want.
 I highly recommend it as a package.
 Not only for the incredible price, also the wood framing and backing make it a durable quality guitar.

 Have you heard those stories about someone finding a 1934 coupe, or 1960’s Corvette in somebody’s barn untouched by time or weather in perfect condition?
 That’s what it’s like finding the Jasmine S34C NEX acoustic guitar at this incredible price.
 Purchasing this guitar online is the musical barn find of the year.